ExMember/exmember.github.io/_drafts/what_are_specifications.md

 they change for no other reason than it is not possible to maintain them completely in working memory.

-Keep specifications explicit also makes it easy to overlook problems such as ambiguity, incompleteness, or inconsistency.
+Keep specifications implicit also makes it easy to overlook problems such as ambiguity, incompleteness, or inconsistency.

 Finally, implicit specifications are impossible to communicate.
 To express them